-- Wet floodproofing of the structure; - Engineered flood vents; - Flood-resistant construction materials such as rigid foam board wall insulation or cement board and molding within the interior of the building, - Elevation of electric outlets, - Concrete floor treatment and interior wall and floor sealer/stains; - Crane(s) and the installation of cranes for the elevation of portable equipment/contents; - Storage racks for the elevation of equipment and inventory; - Exterior paint coatings; - Sand/water blasting or other manual removal of rusted coatings and application of epoxy coatings; - Elevation of mechanical and electrical equipment; - Elevation of existing first floor offices to 6 feet within wet flood proofed structures; - Relocation of existing first floor offices within structures modular steel structures elevated 6 feet above ground level adjacent to, and on the same property of, the wet flood proofed structure (only when elevation of first floor offices within the structure is not structurally possible) - Meeting access requirements of applicable building codes (e.g., stairs with landings, guardrails) or the Americans with Disabilities Act; - In instances where special access improvement (e.g., elevators, lifts, ramps, etc.) may be required (e.g., in the case of physically handicapped or elderly homeowners or occupants) special handicapped access can be considered an eligible improvement when a medical professional/DMV documentation is provided.
-Multiple access points may also be eligible where necessary to meet state or local building code compliance; - Connecting, disconnecting, and extending utility connections for electrical power, fuel, incoming potable water, wastewater discharge;

-- Removal of any trees which restrict the elevation of a structure; - Site grading and site restoration including grading landscaping to it preconstruction condition; - Temporary site protection measures during site work;
+- Wet floodproofing of the structure; - Engineered flood vents; - Flood-resistant construction materials such as rigid foam board wall insulation or cement board and molding within the interior of the building, - Elevation and wet floodproofing of electric outlets, - Concrete floor treatment and interior wall and floor sealer/stains; - Exterior paint coatings; - Sand/water blasting or other manual removal of rusted coatings and application of epoxy coatings; - Elevation and wet floodproofing of mechanical and electrical equipment; - Connecting, disconnecting, and extending utility connections for electrical power, fuel, incoming potable water, wastewater discharge; - Removal of any trees which restrict the elevation of a structure; - Temporary site protection measures during site work;

-If additional work is required as a condition of building permit issuance, and if such work is not listed as eligible above, the property owner will be required to provide funds equal to the amount of the cost to complete the required work.
-Work that are eligible costs shall include actual costs (itemized costs for each task), including but not limited to: design costs, costs of obtaining all required permits (e.g., zoning or land use approvals; environmental permits or required certifications; and building permits), and costs of title searches, surveys, appraisal fees, state and local applicable tax.
+If additional work is required as a condition of building permit issuance, and if such work is not listed as eligible above, the property owner will be required to complete the required work.
+Work that are eligible costs shall include actual costs (itemized costs for each task), including but not limited to: design costs, costs of obtaining all required permits (e.g., zoning or land use approvals; environmental permits or required certifications; and building permits), administrative costs for acquisition of real estate interests (including title search and appraisals), costs of surveys, -and state and local applicable tax.

 The costs that exceed that which is necessary to safely elevate a structure are deemed ineligible costs and any such costs remain the sole responsibility of the structure owner.
-These items are ineligible:
+The following items are ineligible.:

-- Any structural and system repair due to existing deficiencies; - Modifications or improvements to a septic system except for extension of lines from the flood proofed structure to the existing system and back flow valves; - Cost for wet floodproofing contents beyond 6 feet and structures beyond 12 feet; - Modifications to structures that are not attached to the eligible structure; - Modifications to tubs, pools, spas, hot tubs, and related structures or accessories; - Modifications to decks and patios not connected to or immediately adjacent to the structure except for modifications that are expressly required by building codes (e.g. stairways and landing modifications); - The proper remediation, removal and disposal of environmental contaminants including but not limited to HTRW, lead, asbestos, and asbestos-containing materials in damaged or friable form; - And Costs associated with brining a non-conforming structure into compliance with current building code, housing code, and/or other applicable codes.
+- Any structural and system repair due to existing deficiencies; - Modifications or improvements to a septic system except for extension of lines from the flood proofed structure to the existing system and back flow valves; - Modifications to structures that are not attached to the eligible structure; - The proper remediation, removal and disposal of environmental contaminants including but not limited to HTRW, lead, asbestos, and asbestos-containing materials in damaged or friable form; - And costs associated with bringing a non-conforming structure into compliance with current building code, housing code, and/or other applicable codes.